HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 You take food away, and your child wants it more.
 This desire can turn into food-seeking behaviors, like sneaking, hiding, or hoarding food.

 Check in with your child.
 Did something happen that has them emotionally upset?
 Were they bullied?
 Teased?
 Or is your child struggling with low self-esteem or mental health issues?
-Negative events can prompt some children to eat in secret and sneak food.
+Negative events can prompt some children to sneak food as a coping mechanism, and encourage emotional eating.

-Embarrassing and shaming a child doesn’t help change behaviors.
+Embarrassing and shaming a child (for their body weight, shape or size, or their eating behaviors) doesn’t help change or improve behaviors.
+It causes negative feelings.

-It’s more likely to lead to a negative body image and an unhealthy relationship with food.
+This may lead to poor self-esteem, a negative body image, and an unhealthy relationship with food.
 Instead, recognize that something deeper may be going on.

-It takes time to get to the root of sneaking food and secret eating.
+It takes time to get to the root of sneaking food.
+Consult professional help like a registered dietitian or mental health provider (if emotional reasons are present).
 Help your child develop a positive relationship with food.

 Diet culture is everywhere.
 Be aware of how you might impose your thoughts about body shape and body size on your child.

-Watching your child struggle with secret eating and hiding food, especially when you may have had an eating disorder in the past, or negative food beliefs or body biases you’re working through, can be challenging.
+Watching your child struggle with sneaking food, especially when you may have had an eating disorder in the past, or negative food beliefs or body biases you’re working through, can be challenging.

 Resources